isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-sand-fleas/index.md

 ---
 title: How to Get Rid Of Sand Fleas
 description: Spring is here and with it, sand fleas .
-In this article, I'll provide tips on how to get rid of sand fleas. - These tiny parasitic bugs inhabit humid beaches...
+In this article, I'll provide tips on how to get rid of sand fleas.
 slug: /how-to-get-rid-of-sand-fleas/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00